Fall, Spring, Academic Year

 CIEE classes are with CIEE students only.

-The Paris Center is newly located in the lively Sentier neighborhood in the 2nd arrondissement, less than a minute away from the passages and cinemas of the Grand Boulevards, a 10-minute walk from the Palais Royal, and a 15-minute walk from the Opera Garnier.
+The Paris Center is located in the lively Sentier neighborhood in the 2nd arrondissement, less than a minute away from the passages and cinemas of the Grand Boulevards, a 10-minute walk from the Palais Royal, and a 15-minute walk from the Louvre.
 The Sorbonne Nouvelle is a 20-minute bus ride away.
+The Gloabal Institute in Paris has four classrooms, library space, a small computer area for student use, in addition to staff offices.

 Paris, one of the great cultural and intellectual centers of the Western world, is also one of the world's most majestic and beautiful cities and displays proof of a long and vigorous past, from the ruins of an ancient Roman bath to the Cathedral of Notre Dame to the innumerable monuments built to reflect the glory of France and its rulers.
 The city is known for its cafés (one for every 200 inhabitants), its parks (Bois de Boulogne, Jardin de Luxembourg, Bois de Vincennes), its street life and its markets.
 It remains a center for culture, art, fashion, gastronomy and intellectual life.

 Breakfast and some other group meals are provided during the three day orientation period.
-Meals during the semester outside of the one meal per week are the student’s responsibility.
+Meals during the semester outside of the meals outlined above are the student’s responsibility.
 It may be possible to arrange for some additional meals with the host to be remunerated directly.

 Students make their own travel arrangements to arrive in Paris by a designated date.
 Specific information will be provided in post-acceptance materials from CIEE.

-The Program Fee is charged on the U Bill and covers tuition, housing, group excursions, orientation and other support services, an iNext travel card that provides insurance and other travel benefits, and the UI administrative fee.
+The Program Fee is charged on the U Bill and covers tuition, housing, group excursions, orientation and other support services, and the UI administrative fee.

 Application deadlines are October 20 for the spring semester and March 20 for the fall and academic year programs.